blackcrowX/Data_Analytics_Portfolio/Project-I/readme.md

 <p align="center">
   <img src="https://i.postimg.cc/33TSgRKr/Screenshot-14.jpg"/>
-  Fig 4.
-This image shows the different pivot tables.
+  <em>Fig 4.
+This image shows the different pivot tables.</em>
 </p>

 The charts were already able to answer basic questions regarding the data.
 For example, the bar chart regarding the insured hobbies indicates that chess and cross fit enthusiasts in the fraudulent dataset have a higher rate of committing car insurance claim fraud compared to the non-fraudulent dataset.
 These charts will make the visualisation on the points of interest later more responsive for the viewer.

 <p align="center">
   <img src="https://i.postimg.cc/Vs2TyWQX/Screenshot-13.jpg"/>
-  Fig 5.
-This image shows the different pivot charts.
+  <em>Fig 5.
+This image shows the different pivot charts.</em>
 </p>

 The last step involved solving the final question of the correlation between month as customer and fraudulent claims.
 I used the regression analysis to calculate the variable Multiple R for the fraudulent data.
 Multiple R was 0,1565 and there is no statistical correlation between the months as customer and the amount of claims in the data.
 With help of the regression analysis you can get a better view over the statistical means regarding the data and gain further insights into the variance of the data.

 <p align="center">
   <img src="https://i.postimg.cc/wqVdTzvF/Screenshot-9.jpg"/>
-  Fig 6.
-This image shows the correlation analysis between months as customer and fraudulent claims made.
+  <em>Fig 6.
+This image shows the correlation analysis between months as customer and fraudulent claims made.</em>
 </p>